*Author's Note: This article was originally published on Nov. 17, 2010. It has since been updated to reflect information relevant to 2014.

 Rasmussen’s LPN program can get you ready to have a nursing license in a little over a year after sitting for the National Council for Licensure Exam (NCLEX-PN).
 This option provides an opportunity to start working sooner than an associate degree program.
 Students can always add on to their credential later with an RN mobility program.

-10) Rasmussen College has a simplified tuition structure with course fees that include everything you need to complete your nursing program courses.
+10) Rasmussen College has a simplified tuition structure with course fees that include almost everything you need to complete your nursing program courses.

 Course fees include all textbooks, eBooks, CDs, two sets of scrubs, one Rasmussen College polo shirt, student clinical liability insurance, all lab fees and your NCLEX application fee.